ucsd-cse123-fa24/project2a-container/README.md

 ### Windows (You need to use both Ubuntu shell and Powershell)

 Ubuntu Shell:

+#### For Ubuntu Shell user, make sure inside the Docker Desktop -> Settings -> Resource -> WSL Integration, your "ubuntu" button is on.
 ```bash
 # Create a volume for your docker container so your project directory will live when your container dies
 docker volume create cse123pa2_data